 Polar cod, Boreogadus saida

-GRAPHIC: JOSÉ ORTEGA
+GRAPHIC: JOSÉ A. Sencianes

 The polar cod (Boreogadus saida) is a keystone species and the most abundant fish species found throughout the Arctic Ocean.
 It is adapted to the harsh Arctic environment, producing antifreeze proteins in its blood and capable of migrating vertically in the water column.
 Polar cod spawn under the sea ice in the spring, and their eggs and larvae provide an important food source for other Arctic organisms.